omerhakim/Mode_2_Project/README.md

 <img src = "./images/image13.png">

 during the process I found out that predicting Happiness can be very complicated and that some variables cancel others or have different influence in different countries.
-The final model and the reasoning behind which features were included and excluded can be found in the Jupyter notebook.
 In general, the main variable which I created was based on log of GDP per Capita.
 Other variable which stayed part of the final model where Death-rate,GINI Coefficient and to local dummy variables to specific areas (NEAR_EAST and SUB_SAHARAN_AFRICA)

 <img src = "./images/image14.png">